Launching a new website or feature always brings the same question: when is it ready?

 Are we there yet?

-• Are the known issues acceptable risks?
+- Are the known issues acceptable in both severity and volume?